The Context Switching Problem You're Living With

 "I was looking for something simple that could serve as a single point of reference, a master kanban… something I can update from the editor with minimal fuss and version control."

-Keep Using Jira.
-Just Stop Fighting With It.
+Keep Your Tools.
+Just Stop Fighting With Them.

 Your developers get to work in their IDE.
-Your Jira board stays accurate.
+Your GitHub or Jira board stays accurate.
 Your process doesn't change.
 Everyone wins.